alban-read/M1-MICRO-FORTH/M1MicroForth.md

 It is a simple interpreter but FORTH is also a simple language.

-There are commercial FORTH compilers that generate code that is closer in speed to machine code.
+There are commercial FORTH compilers that generate code that is closer in speed to optimized machine code.

 There was a brief time on 8 bit systems when FORTH could claim to be faster than the dumb non optimizing C compilers available, that is not the case now.